Your 3-week crash course in Silicon Valley entrepreneurship.

-This will be the fourth installment of YouNoodle Camp, each one bringing a new cohort of aspiring entrepreneurs to experience all the Silicon Valley has to offer.
-Here are a few highlights from our previous programs to give you a sense of what to expect at the 2014 YouNoodle Camp.
+This will be the fifth installment of YouNoodle Camp, each one bringing a new cohort of aspiring entrepreneurs to experience all the Silicon Valley has to offer.
+Here are a few highlights from our previous programs to give you a sense of what to expect at the 2015 YouNoodle Camp.

 “The power of being part of this experience has opened so many doors but above all it has opened our mind.”

 – Melissa Cantú, Karma Shop, Mexico, 2013 cohort